What are virtual credit card numbers & how do they work?

 What are the benefits of virtual card numbers?

 Simply put, virtual card numbers can make online shopping easier and more secure.

 They add another layer of protection to your credit card account in case a site where your credit card number is stored is ever compromised.
 And they can give you extra confidence if you’re making a purchase at a website you haven’t used before.
 So you know if something does happen, your actual card number is protected.

 And instead of reentering your actual card number each time you check out, you can use virtual card numbers to auto-fill payment information to save you time.

 While virtual cards are great in most situations, they do have some limitations.

-And because they’re often part of a browser extension, virtual card numbers may need a desktop computer or laptop to work properly.
-That means virtual card numbers may not work on mobile devices.
+And because they may be part of a browser extension, virtual card numbers may need a desktop computer or laptop to work properly.
+That means some virtual card numbers may not work on mobile devices.

-If easier and safer online shopping are must-haves for you, then virtual card numbers could be worth a closer look.
+If easier and safer online shopping is a must-have for you, then virtual card numbers could be worth a closer look.
 If you’re a Capital One card customer, you can add the Eno browser extension and start using virtual card numbers today.